anujdas/cryogen/README.md

 # install Linux amd64 binary to /usr/local/bin/cryogen
 $ curl -L https://github.com/anujdas/cryogen/releases/download/v1.1.0/cryogen-linux-x64.tgz | tar xzC /usr/local/bin
 ```
-The linux binary is compiled with static links and should be dependency-free,
+The Linux binary is compiled with static links and should be dependency-free,
 but if it does not work on your system, try [building from
 source](#from-source).

 ### Docker

-`cryogen` comes in a Docker image that can be used as though it were a local
+`cryogen` comes in a Docker image that can be used as though it were a native
 installation.
 For example:
 ```bash
 $ cd path/to/target/repo